ellisedp/Icosahedron-Game/README.md

 - Player A rolls the die 10 times, and computes the sum of all the 10 numbers that show up.
 - Player B rolls the die 10 times, and computes the sum of all the 10 numbers that show up.

 Whichever player gets the higher sum is the winner.
-In case of a tie (the sums are equal),then they play again.
+In case of a tie (the sums are equal), then they play again.

+You have $100 at the start of the game.
+You can bet up to this amount each round on who you think will win.
+Play until you run out of money!